+TGax Editor: Modify this subclause as follows:

-A STA supports the OCT if the OCT Not Supported subfield within the STA's Multi-band element is 0.
+A STA supports the OCT if the OCT Not Supported subfield within the STA's Multi-band element is 0 or if the STA is an AP and the OCT Recommended subfield in a Neighbor AP Information field of the STA's Reduced Neighbor Report element is 1.
+If a reporting AP sends a frame with a Reduced Neighbor Report element with a TBTT Information field describing a reported AP that has the OCT Recommended subfield equal to 1, then both the reporting AP and the reported AP support the OCT.
 A STA should not perform OCT with a peer STA that does not support the OCT.
 A STA that does not support the OCT shall ignore a received OCT MMPDU.

+OCT allows:

-OCT allows a STA of a multi-band capable device to transmit an MMPDU that was constructed by a different STA of the same device.
+a STA of a multi-band capable device or a STA that has co-located STAs to transmit/forward an MMPDU that was constructed/addressed by/to a different STA of the same device; and

+an AP to transmit/forward an MMPDU that was constructed/addressed by/to another AP if either one of the APs sends a Reduced Neighbor Report element with a TBTT Information field describing the other AP, and where both APs support OCT.

 An MMPDU transmitted this way is referred to as an OCT MMPDU.
 The MLME of the nontransmitting STA that constructs or is the destination of an OCT MMPDU is referred to as an NT-MLME.
 The MLME of the STA that transmits or receives an OCT MMPDU over the air is referred to as a TR-MLME.
 An NT-MLME that constructs an OCT MMPDU destined to a peer NT-MLME does so according to the capabilities of the STA that contains the peer NT-MLME.

 […]

-To transmit a tunneled MMPDU, the SME of a multi-band capable device generates an OCT MLME request primitive that includes the peer Multi-band element and the local Multi-band element.
+To transmit a tunneled MMPDU, the SME of a STA that supports OCT generates an OCT MLME request primitive that includes the peer Multi-band element and the local Multi-band element.
 If the OCT MLME request primitive is the MLME-SCAN.request primitive with ScanType parameter set to ACTIVE, the BSSID field within the peer Multi-band element shall be set to the value of the BSSID parameter in the MLME-SCAN.request primitive and the BSSID field within the local Multi-band element shall be set to an individual MAC address.(M70)

 11ax Editor: Modify 9.4.2.36 Neighbor Report element as follows: